This post may contain affiliate links. For more information, please see our affiliate policy.

 Learn how to pickle shallots, a quick and easy way to add bright flavor and fresh crunch to so many recipes.
 Just 3 ingredients!

 These powerful little shallots provide an amazing, zing to salads and sandwiches; making them only takes a minute or two.
-This recipe for pickled shallots uses a red wine vinegar, but feel free to switch it up with another kind–just promise me you’ll try them.
+This recipe for pickled shallots uses a red wine vinegar, but feel free to switch it up with another kind.

 Shallots are a member of the allium family, just like onions and garlic.
 They grow underground in clusters, and are usually sold in the grocery store; usually they’re stocked very close to the garlic.
 They have reddish orange skin, with white flesh and a gorgeous, pale magenta laced throughout the layers.

-Properly stored in the pickling liquid in a glass jar with a tight fitting lid, pickled shallots should keep a couple weeks or longer in the refrigerator.
+Properly stored in the pickling liquid in a glass jar with a tight fitting lid, pickled shallots should keep at least a week in the refrigerator.

 How to Pickle Shallots